It's every bit as efficient as you’d expect from a German transport hub and gets consistently voted among the best airports in Europe.

 This is a concourse area that connects the terminals.

-There are a bars, a supermarket, shops and access to the S-Bahn, all under a huge, transparent roof.
+There are bars, a supermarket, shops and access to the S-Bahn, all under a huge, transparent roof.

 It’s also where you’ll find the luxury Kempinski Hotel Munich.